Teun/SnappetChallenge/README.md

 Below the summary I have included a full datat table of the excercises worked on.
 This is searchable, so by entering the subject you can filter the results.
 I have also coloured the percent values at the end to show cleared which areas to not have a 100% correct ratio.
 This could be extended to show a lower warning level too so that real issue areas can be addressed fast.

-This is a Visual Studio 2012 project - I have used nuget to add packages so they hsould be downloaded automatically.
+This is a Visual Studio 2012 project - I have used nuget to add packages so they should downloaded automatically.
+Everything is included within the project files.

+Most of the logic is in the API Controller for the server and App.js for the angular.